zsoobratty/CV/README.md

 #### Learning
 Being able to learn fast has been the one of the main reasons why I have excelled in all my roles.
 Makers Academy was a perfect way to put fast learning skills into practice.
-Within 4 months I was able to learn core principals of software development, and more importantly, the skills to be able to further my learning in the software development world.
+Within 4 months I was able to learn core principals of software development, and more importantly, the skills to be able to further my learning in the world of software development.

 #### Dedication
 I joined Aviva with no knowledge of pensions.
 However, I pride myself on being a stand out performer in all of my career.
 Therefore, in order to maintain that standard, I took the time to research and learn the skills needed to take on any task given to me.
-Due to this, within the first 2 weeks of work, I was entrusted to be responsible for the largest and most complex client.
+Due to this, within the first 2 weeks of work, I was entrusted to be responsible for our largest and most complex client.

 ## <a name="Education">Education</a>